Areas of Study

 Crewed Suborbital Tomography of Noctilucent Clouds

-The PoSSUMCam system will be used to obtain high-resolution imagery of noctilucent cloud micro-features as suborbital spacecraft pass through the cloud layer, much like an MRI creates 3D representations of the human body.
+The PoSSUMCam system has been designed to obtain high-resolution imagery of noctilucent cloud micro-features as suborbital spacecraft pass through the cloud layer, much like an MRI creates 3D representations of the human body.
 These images will be used to build extremely high-resolution models of the small-scale structures of noctilucent cloud layers through modeling algorithms developed for the program.
 These structures have been difficult to resolve from previous means of observation from space-based or ground-based imagers but are believed to contain most of the information pertaining to energy and momentum deposition in the upper atmosphere.

 The Graduate Certificate in Aeronomy

 The IIAS Professional Credential in Aeronomy is a 16-credit certification designed for the student or professional interested in a career in human space flight involving upper-atmospheric research.
 The credential assumes an understanding of mathematics up to differential equations and familiarization with coding and modeling platforms.
 Prospective applicants must have successfully competed the requirements for AST 101 (Fundamentals of Astronautics).
-As needed, preparatory courses in MATLAB and Python are available.
 Upon completion of the prescribed courses, the candidate should petition for graduation through the link below.

 Requirements for the IIAS Aeronomy Certificate